docarray/docarray/docs/fundamentals/documentarray/access-attributes.md

 <class 'scipy.sparse.coo.coo_matrix'> (1, 10)
 ```

-## Access content and embedding attributes
+## Content and embedding attributes

 DocumentArray provides `.texts`, `.buffers`, `.blobs`, `.contents` and `.embeddings` attributes for quickly accessing the content and embedding of Documents.
 You can use them to get/set/delete attributes of all Documents at the top-level.